Important things to note:

 - PE Kits are required on Wednesdays and Fridays, but would be useful if PE Kit was in school at all times as these sessions do sometimes change.

-- In Science, the children will be learning about the human digestive system and teeth.
+- In Science, the children will learn about electricity and electrical circuits.

-- In PE, the children will be practising their skills in dance and Tri-Golf.
+- In PE, the children will practise their cricket skills and take part in health related exercises (cardio, strength and flexibility exercises).

-- In History, the children will be learning about the Vikings and Anglo-Saxons.
+- In History, the children will continue to learn about the Vikings and Anglo-Saxons.

 The class had the chance to travel back in time and learn about how the work of experimental archaeologists has allowed historians to understand the lives of our ancestors in the Anglo-Saxon period.
 This was a fabulous chance to take history outside the classroom and the children demonstrated an excellent historical knowledge.